Won Global View

 Yesterday,

-• The Stoxx 600 advanced for the fourth straight session and closed 0.1% higher.
-It continued to trade above all its key moving averages.
-Next resistance is at its all-time high (+2.8%).
+• The Stoxx 600 declined for a third consecutive session and breached support at its 10- and 50-DMA.
+Next level of support is at its 21-DMA.
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• Ten of the 16 markets we track closed in the green.
-Twelve are in a Confirmed Uptrend, one in an Uptrend Under Pressure, and three in a Rally Attempt.
+• Thirteen of the 16 indices we track closed in the red.
+Eight are in a Confirmed Uptrend, three in a Rally Attempt, three in an Uptrend Under Pressure, and two in a Downtrend.
+The average distribution day count stands at 3.1.

-• All 18 European Focus List names are trading above their 50- and 200-DMA.
+• All the 24 European Focus List names are trading above their 200-DMA, while 21 ideas are trading above their 50-DMA.

 Won Global View

 The U.S. market remains in a Confirmed Uptrend.
-The S&P 500 and Nasdaq continued to trend higher and closed 72bps and 161bps
+The S&P 500 declined 40bps on higher volume and registered a distribution day,

 Won Europe Today